hmarrochio/Machine-Learning-and-the-Stock-Market/README.md

-And for the neural network models (will update once run more experiments)
+For the neural network models and forecasting the next point in the test data (will update once run more experiments):